 Between 1985 when formal reporting of the incidences of HIV began in Canada, and 2016, a total of 84,409 cases of the infection have been put together.
 Recently, between 2009 and 2014, the number of reports of HIV decreased only to fluctuate again in 2015 and 2016.

 The province of Ontario had the highest number of HIV cases in 2016.
-Quebec and Alberta came second and third highest, respectively.
+Quebec and Alberta came the second and third highest, respectively.

 The national benchmark diagnostic rate of HIV for Canada is 6.4 per 100,000 in population.
 Regions that exceeded that benchmark figure were Saskatchewan, toppling with a record of 7.4% of the total reported new HIV cases, Manitoba, Quebec, and Alberta.